Aryaan03/cis6930sp24-assignment1/README.md

     5. `test_phone_numbers`
         Purpose:
-        - Tests the CenLoc function, which is expected to detect phone numbers in a given text.
+        - Tests the `CenNum` function, which is expected to detect phone numbers in a given text.
         Steps:
               -> Mock the Google Cloud NLP API using the @patch decorator.
               -> Define mock data for the API response.